 - Its rubber cupsole has the Multidirectional Vector Traction pattern with flex grooves to provide a reliable grip.

 - The Adiprene sockliner is an EVA cushioning that soaks the impact to deliver soft landings.

-- Adidas used the protective Adituff technology by incorporating rubber on the back of the toe box; hence, gives durability against the abrasion.
+- Adidas used the protective Adituff technology by incorporating rubber on the back of the toe box; hence, gives durability against abrasion.